 Travelling by tram can be a challenge if you have a pram.
-Like buses, trams tend to have two or three quite steep steps to climb and a door-way that is usually too narrow for a pram.
-Get other passengers to help you carry your collapsed pram on board, whilst you carry baby, nappy bag and your ticket.
+Like buses, trams tend to have two or three quite steep steps to climb and a doorway that is usually too narrow for a pram.
+Ask other passengers if they will help you carry your collapsed pram on board, while you carry baby, nappy bag and your ticket.

 Where to go?

-Check out our Activities Directory for a whole host of fun ideas and places to go.
+Check out our things to do with babies and children page for a whole host of fun ideas and places to go.